 I recommend you research the top social media marketing agencies in your region.
 Reviewing your local and national competitors is a logical first step as you lay out your strategy for how to start a social media marketing agency.

 Google relevant search terms.
-For example, “LinkedIn marketing agency + city.”
+For example, “LinkedIn marketing agency in Denver.”

 You’ll undoubtedly see a mix of organic search results and paid search results when you do your search.
 I recommend clicking on both the paid ads and the organic search results.